 A student may be considered for readmission to the program if all of the following criteria are met:

 Note: Students must follow the admissions process regarding interviews and testing in compliance with EMS rules and regulations as set forth by the Tennessee Department of Health, Division of Emergency Medical Services and the RSCC Paramedic program.
-A Paramedic Admissions Committee considers all eligible applicants and recommends applicants to the Allied Health Science Admission Committee.
+A Paramedic Admissions Committee considers all eligible applicants and recommends applicants to the Health Science Program Admissions Committee.
 Applicants must report if their license in any health care field has been suspended, revoked, or denied.

 Students wishing to pursue an A.A.S. in Allied Health Sciences with an emphasis in Emergency Medical Services should contact their advisor.
 A certain number of credit hours in each program must be completed in order to meet the graduation residency requirement.
 Contact your advisor for the requirement of your program.